venus1970/react-cards-project/cards-d10092023er/README.md

 Favorite Business Cards: Users can mark business cards as favorites, and a dedicated page displays all favorite cards.
 Users can also remove cards from their favorites list.

 Accessibility: The application adheres to accessibility standards by including appropriate titles, alt attributes for images, and visual cues for form validation.
+Accessibility: Accessibility in React projects is crucial for ensuring that web applications are usable by everyone, including those with disabilities.
+This web application is more inclusive and usable for all users, regardless of their abilities or assistive technologies.
+Here's an explanation of various accessibility concepts in this React project:
+Alt Text: Alt text, or alternative text, is used to describe the content of an image.
+It is essential for users who are visually impaired or for situations where images cannot be loaded.
+In React, you can include alt text in JSX using the alt attribute of the img element.
+Labels: Proper labeling of interactive elements, such as form fields and buttons, is vital for screen reader users to understand the purpose of each element.
+The project uses the htmlFor attribute with the label element to associate a label with its corresponding form control.
+Titles: Titles for web pages and components help users navigate and understand the content better.
+You can set the title of a component using the document.title property or the title attribute on specific elements.
+Favicon: A favicon is the small icon displayed in the browser tab or next to the URL in the address bar.
+A favicon helps users identify your website easily when multiple tabs are open.

+Dark and light mode: The users have the option to choose between dark and light mode.

 Bonus Features
 User Profile Editing: Logged-in users can edit their profile details, such as name, email, and password, providing a personalized experience.